tdimiduk/tutorial-bring-and-blink-rust/src/03-setup/linux.md

 $ sudo udevadm control --reload-rules
 ```

-If you had any board plugged to your laptop, unplug them and then plug them in
+If you had the STM32F3NUCLEO plugged to your laptop, unplug it and then plug
-again.
+plug it back in.

-Finally, check if you are in the `uucp` group.
+Finally, check if you are in the `uucp` group (or on Fedora the `dialout`
+group).

 ```
 $ groups $(id -nu)